WoodWing/elvis-image-recognition/README.md

 This integration is currently in **beta** stage.

 The Elvis image recognition server is a nodejs server application that integrates Elvis with AI image recognition services from Google, Amazon and Clarifai.
 It uses these services to detect labels, landmarks and emotions.
+Labels can also be automatically translated using Google Translate.
+The server supports tagging of images right after they are imported in Elvis but it also features a built-in REST API to detect images that are already imported in Elvis.

+**NOTE: The current implementation of the REST API is not secured!
+Run this application sandboxed - behind a firewall.**

 This readme describes how to setup the integration.
 Please read this [blog article](https://www.woodwing.com/blog/post/157564395070/ai-dam-five-ways-ai-can-make-life-easier-for) if you want to know more about Elvis and AI.